Guide to Requesting a Review from the IPC (LA FOIP)

 Below is an outline of our process:

 - An Intake Officer (IO) will ensure all necessary information has been received from the applicant and will attempt informal resolution between the parties.

 - If no informal resolution is achieved, the IO will send out notification letters to all parties advising that our office will conduct a review.
 The letter will include a request for all submissions and materials from all parties in 30 calendar days, preferably in electronic format.
 The file is then assigned to an Analyst.

 - The Analyst will ensure all submissions and materials requested arrive in 30 calendar days (this can be extended in certain circumstances):

-- The Analyst will share the Index of Records with the applicant, if applicable.
+- If the public body agrees, the Analyst will share the index of records with the applicant, if applicable.
 The Analyst may attempt to narrow scope of the review.

 - If materials are not received in 30 calendar days, the escalation guideline for the Analyst is as follows:

 - Follow up and attempt to receive materials.

-- The EDOC will attempt to get materials within seven calendar days before escalating to the Commissioner – the Commissioner may contact the ‘head’.
+- The DC will attempt to get materials within seven calendar days before escalating to the Commissioner – the Commissioner may contact the ‘head’.

 - Following the meeting, the Analyst will prepare a draft report and send it to the local authority via email (password protected) requesting a response in seven calendar days.
 The local authority is asked to identify factual errors.
 Once a final outcome is reached, the Analyst will complete the report and provide it to the Commissioner for approval.

 - The Analyst will then email the final report to the applicant and the local authority and any engaged third parties via email.
 The report is now issued.

 - Reports will be posted to the IPC website within three to five calendar days of issuance.
 The report may be posted sooner if there are inquiries from the media.

 - The local authority will provide a response to our office and the applicant in 30 calendar days regarding whether or not it will comply with the Commissioner’s recommendations.

 What is a submission?
 Do I need to prepare one?
 How do I prepare one?